 Each course has mandatory sessions at which attendance is required.
 Most of these sessions incorporate active learning.
-Mandatory sessions are indicated on each syllabus; details are in the RUCOM Mandatory Session Attendance Policy.
-Attendance at lecture is not mandatory.
+Mandatory sessions are indicated on each syllabus.

 Medical students will be excused from required curricular activities to access health care.
-Students must notify the Office of Student Affairs and complete all required documentation described in the RUCOM Absence policy.
+Students must notify the Office of Student Affairs and complete all required documentation.
 Students are responsible for completing all missed curricular requirements.

-Details are in the RUCOM Excused Absence Policy.
+Details are in the RUCOM Attendance and Excused Absence Policy.